Dallas Nursing Home Attorneys Helping Victims

-At The Law Offices of W.T.
-Johnson, we have an excellent team of attorneys along with a reliable support staff that work tirelessly to serve our clients in any way they can.
+At The Law Office of WT Johnson, we have an excellent team of attorneys along with a reliable support staff that work tirelessly to serve our clients in any way they can.
 Over the many years of our practice, we have recovered more than $66 million in damages.
 Our firm’s case history speaks for itself.
 Contact our office today to get the high quality legal representation you need to protect your elderly loved one.

 - Nursing Home Abuse and Neglect Blog Articles

 - Elder Abuse Information - Attorney General of Texas